angular/material-start/README.md

 <span style="font-size:10px;">@see [tutorial_6.html](https://github.com/angular/material-start/blob/es6-tutorial/app/tutorial_6.html)<span>

+As mentioned above, first use `git checkout tutorial_5`.
 Here you will add responsive breakpoints so the application layout will adapt to different device display sizes.

 * Lock the Users list open if device display is wider than > 600px; hide otherwise.